Displaced Persons Camps and Centers Photograph Collection

 Chaim Bank, Mordecai Bernstein, Berl Bensman, Alfred Fleishman, Joseph Foxman (Fuchsman), David Graysdorf, Shmerke Katcherginski, Izak Kleber, David Kupferberg, Simcha Lazar, Moshe Mandelman, V. Mishelski (later known as William W. Mishell), Berl Rabach, Mordkhe Schaechter, I. Zvi Sobel, Kurt Weigel, and Chaim Michal Zilberberg (Silberberg)

 M. Bengis, B. Bogatin, Sz.
-Cylich, Alex Hochhäuser, George Kadish (Kadisch), Els Lessmann, Henry Majtek, Breslawski Schneiderman, and Wolf Schärf
+Cylich, Bernard Ginsburg, Alex Hochhäuser, George Kadish (Kadisch), Els Lessmann, Henry Majtek, Breslawski Schneiderman, and Wolf Schärf

 Currently, archival material through Folder 500 (Strobl-6) has been digitized and is digitally available.
 The collection will eventually be digitized in its entirety.
 Due to copyright concerns, some digitized material is only available on-site in the Lillian Goldman Reading Room at the Center for Jewish History.
 Many folders have mixed access, with some photographs being openly available online and others in the same folder that are limited to onsite access only.
 Please contact the YIVO Archives at email@example.com with any questions.